liyarubio/VeloGIF/README.md

    ```

 - Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-- Note that the CUDA is required for LatentVelo.
+- Note that CUDA is required for LatentVelo.

 ### 3. Set the Image Repository and Pull the Image